ammihir/toyota-gazoo-data-hub/README.md

     Reads common2.parquet → optionally down-samples if telemetry is too granular → outputs race_canvas.json

-*This JSON is consumed by the RaceSim front-end to simulate the race.*
+*race_canvas JSON is consumed by the RaceSim front-end to simulate the race.*

 🎥 **Front-End Race Viewer**